mdhaber/scipy/doc/source/dev/contributor/cython.rst

    from scipy.optimize.mycython import myfun
    %timeit myfun()

-I get something like: ``68.6 ns ± 1.95 ns per loop`` The Cython code ran about 10 million times faster than the original Python code.
+I get something like: ``68.6 ns ± 1.95 ns per loop``.
+The Cython code ran about 10 million times faster than the original Python code.

 In this case, the compiler probably optimized-away the loop, simply